RESOURCES FOR

 A slideshow presentation to teach students about marine debris.

-Grade 11: Oceans: Explain the marine biome and describe the biodiversity of ocean life and determine interconnections that exist within the marine biome (MBIO-1)
+Oceans 11: Oceans: Explain the marine biome and describe the biodiversity of ocean life and determine interconnections that exist within the marine biome.

 Activity Length: <30 minutes